JothikaKumar2501/Scam-FraudResolutionFabric/datasets/SOP.md

 - Optional: Email or Phone used in last login

 **Sample Script:**
-“Hi [Customer Name], this is [Agent Name] from ANZ’s Fraud Team.
-We’ve noticed a potentially suspicious transaction on your ANZ account and need to confirm some details.”
+“Hi [Customer Name], this is [Agent Name] from XYZ’s Fraud Team.
+We’ve noticed a potentially suspicious transaction on your XYZ account and need to confirm some details.”

 If crypto/investment related:
 “We understand you sent $[Amount] to [Entity].
 Please confirm how you were introduced to them.
 Are you aware if they are ASIC licensed?”